-In fiscal year 2005, the Commission received 42 judicial misconduct complaints, and initiated three Commission complaints; one based on a newspaper article concerning a judge, one based on information provided to the Commission concerning a judge, and one based on the Commission's review of Federal election records.
-In 21 cases the Commission determined after initial review that no further inquiry was warranted, and dismissed 18 matters for lack of jurisdiction, and dismissed three matters for lack of merit.
-Of the 24 matters investigated, 15 were dismissed when the Commission determined that no further action was warranted.
-One matter was disposed of with the issuance of a public Determination and Undertaking concerning a judge's off-the-bench conduct, another matter was disposed of with the Commission's issuance of a public Determination concerning a judge's decision in a well publicized Superior Court case, which generated several complaints to the Commission.
-One matter was disposed of through an informal conference with the judge involved.
-Six investigations were pending at the end of the fiscal year.
-Three investiga tions pending at the end of fiscal year 2004 were concluded this fiscal year and the complaints were dismissed for lack of jurisdiction.
+In fiscal year 2008, the Commission received 22 misconduct complaints and initiated three complaints based on information it received.
+In 12 cases the Commission determined after the initial review that no further inquiry was warranted and dismissed nine matters for lack of jurisdiction and dismissed three matters for lack of merit.
+Of the 13 matters investigated seven were dismissed when the Commission determined that no further action was warranted.
+Two matters concerning the same case and judge were resolved with a public reprimand of the judge in question1, two matters were resolved through informal conferences with the two judges involved, and two investigations concerning two complaints were pending at the end of the fiscal year.
+The Commission also concluded three investigations pending at the end of fiscal year 2007, and dismissed the matters for lack of jurisdiction.